genericptr/FPM/Readme.md

-# FPM - Free Pascal Maker
+# FPM - Free Pascal Make

 Yet another FPC make system.

-FPM uses [TOML](http://toml.io) config files to build an FPC command line.
+FPM uses [TOML](http://toml.io) config files to build an FPC command line in a declarative syntax.
 You can use FPM with or instead of make or  batch files.

 ```toml
 [variables]